b-lev/Python-Setup/README.md

 ## Learning python

+You can be a Python beginner and make it through this tutorial.
+We aren't going to code, but the Python syntax should look readable to you.

 There are many resources for learning python for the first time or for sharpening your skills.
+Here are some helpful links.

 - https://docs.python.org/3.9/tutorial/index.html
 - https://diveintopython3.net/index.html
 - https://learnxinyminutes.com/docs/python/